jelenaq/Hello-World/README.md

 # Hello-World
 GitHub basics
-Make changes to the first branch and differentiat efrom teh master.
+Make changes to the first branch and differentiat efrom the master.